Q: I purchased two (2) direct vent fireplace inserts for my house during our renovation project. The installers have not been able to help me with

 well.
 It appeared clear there was simply not enough oxygen to support the flame.

 We put up with this most of last winter, and now the weather is getting cold, and we have the same problem.
-I can't believe that the problem has not
+I can't believe that the problem has never

 happened before to other owners of this system.
 Please, can you give me some advice and/or send this to the manufacturer to see if something can